cpuQ/skin/README.md

-# skin
+# hello
-my osu skin... why would you even use this
+this is my osu skin
+it is based off of the rafis hddt 2018 skin but heavily modified so you might recognize some of the hitsounds